FACTBOX-Different age rules for Oxford/AstraZeneca COVID-19 vaccine in EU | Health

 ITALY: Recommends preferential use of the vaccine for adults aged 55 and under.
 POLAND: Will use the vaccine only for people aged 18-60

-SPAIN: Approved the vaccine for use in people aged 18 to 55 Sources: Reuters reporting, company press releases, regulatory bodies.
+SPAIN: Approved the vaccine for use in people aged 18 to 55 Sources: Reuters reporting, company press releases, regulatory bodies (Compiled by Pushkala Aripaka and Yadarisa Shabong in Bengaluru, Nikolaj Skydsgaard in Copenhagen Editing by Mark Potter/Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)